-See below some tips we’ve selected, to help you exercise collaborative leadership with your procurement team:
+See below some tips that we have collected, to help you exercise collaborative leadership in your procurement team:

-The procurement area is very dynamic and requires diverse people, with different profiles working together.
-Thus, with different skills, all of them can contribute to the achievement of results.
+The procurement area is very dynamic and requires diversified people working together, with different profiles.
+With diverse skills, everybody can then contribute to the achievement of results.

-The procurement leader must know each member of his/her team, to understand how each one can contribute to the growth of the business.
+The procurement leader must know each member of his/her team, to understand how each one can contribute to business growth.

-Don’t hesitate to ask your team what you don’t know.
-Besides, you must understand that risks will always exist, and that there are no exact answers to every question.
+Never hesitate to ask your team what you don’t know.
+And try to understand also that risks will always exist, and that there are no exact answers to all questions.

-Whenever possible, share your experiences with the team, your trajectory in the area, your history with the job.
+Whenever possible, share your experiences with the team, along with your path in the area and your history in the job.
 It’s a way to inspire your team.

-Behavioral skills make a procurement leader more prepared for the area’s profile.
-After all, an industry dominated by technical skills only is a thing of the past.
+Behavioral skills make a procurement leader more prepared for the profile of that area.
+After all, technical skills no longer dominate the industry nowadays.

 Active listening is key to exercise collaborative leadership.
 It’s a way of showing interest and developing empathy.

-A good leader knows how to delegate tasks and share responsibilities.
-Trust in your team will increase productivity and, eventually, results.
+Finally, a good leader knows how to delegate tasks and share responsibilities.
+Confidence in your team increases productivity and, consequently, also results.

-In this article, we delved into one of the most important topics for anyone who works with procurement leadership or wants to become a leader.
-Share your opinion and experiences in the comments field.
+In this article, we explored one of the most important topics for anyone who is a procurement leader or intends to become one of them.
+Share your opinion and experiences in the comments.